G7DAO/protocol/web3/flows/staker.md

     error InitiateUnstakeFirst(uint256 cooldownSeconds);
 ```

-### `STAKER-*`: If an ERC1155 staking pool has a cooldown, a position holder who did create the position and who has not initiated an unstake should not be able to unstake their position even after the lockup period
+### `STAKER-44`: If an ERC1155 staking pool has a cooldown, a position holder who did create the position and who has not initiated an unstake should not be able to unstake their position even after the lockup period

 Any attempt to do so should result in the following error: